Ernest I, Duke of Saxe-Coburg and Gotha: Marriages and children

 The marriage was unhappy because both husband and wife were promiscuous.
-As the biographer Lytton Strachey put it: "The ducal court was not noted for the strictness of its morals; the Duke was a man of gallantry, and the Duchess followed her husband's example.
-There were scandals: one of the Court Chamberlains, a charming and cultivated man of Jewish extraction, was talked of; at last there was a separation, followed by a divorce."
+As the biographer Lytton Strachey put it: "The ducal court was not noted for the strictness of its morals; the Duke was a man of gallantry, and it was rumoured that the Duchess followed her husband's example.
+There were scandals: one of the Court Chamberlains, a charming and cultivated man of Jewish extraction, was talked of; at last there was a separation, followed by a divorce.
+The Duchess retired to Paris, and died unhappily in 1831."
 Ernest and Louise were separated in 1824 and were officially divorced on 31 March 1826.
 As heirs to Coburg, the children remained with their father.
-Louise died in 1831.

 In Coburg on 23 December 1832, Ernest married his niece Duchess Marie of Württemberg, the daughter of his sister Antoinette.
 They had no children.
 This marriage made Marie both Prince Albert's first cousin and his stepmother.